Trump declared victory: We won this election! - Somag News

-Last minute … US President Donald Trump declared victory before the election results are clear.
+Last minute … The breathtaking struggle continues in the US elections.
+US President Donald Trump declared victory before the election results are clear.
 Trump said they will go to the Supreme Court, claiming that the election was cheating

 Highlights from Trump’s comments: